On conditional distortion risk measures under uncertainty: Main results

-{\bf Remark 3.1}\ \ (i) In the course of introducing above Axioms (AI.1)-(AI.4) and (AII.1)-(AII.4), if the domains $\sX(K_Z(z,\cdot))$ and $\sX \times \sX^\perp(P)$ of risk measures are replaced by $\sX_+(K_Z(z,\cdot))$ and $\sX_+ \times \sX^\perp(P)$, respectively, then the counterparts of these axioms can be parallel introduced.
+{\bf Remark 3.1}\ \ (i) In the course of introducing above Axioms A1-A4 and B1-B4, if the domains $\sX$ and $\sX \times \sX^\perp $ of risk measures are replaced with $\sX_+$ and $\sX_+ \times \sX^\perp $, respectively, then the counterparts of these axioms can be parallel introduced.
 In the sequel, if needed, those counterparts should be in use.
 Since there should have no risk of confusion, we do not want to repeat those counterparts almost verbatim.